 5 – Offer a variety of foods

 When doing BLW your baby doesn’t need a lot of food but a couple of pieces of each item is great!
-Try to offer two or three different things at each meal to give your baby different textures and flavours to experience and learn from.
+Try to offer two or three different solid foods at each meal to give your baby different textures and flavours to experience and learn from.

 6 – Eat with your baby

 We all know that babies learn how to do everything from copying the things we as parents do.
 Try to eat at the same time as your baby, and as a family if you can, so they see you with food in front of you, using cutlery and even chewing.
 It’s a great way for them to learn eating habits and to make meals a really sociable time for your baby.

 7 – Stick to Finger Foods for a while

 There’s no need to cook special meals for your 6 month old baby.
 Food is all about exploration and at first your baby will only be able to hold larger pieces of food, not the small things that make up a typical meal.
 Offer parts of your meals where appropriate – pieces of toast, pasta shapes, steamed vegetables.
 If you’re eating a meal that your baby can’t eat then offer them other finger foods – fruit/veg sticks, bread sticks, rice cakes.
 Your baby isn’t going to mind if it doesn’t have a ‘meal’ and it isn’t even going to mind if it has lunch foods at breakfast!